Messi Scores Two in Queens as Miami beats NYC

 Did you know that Citi Field in Queens, New York, was recognized by USA Today as having the best food in any MLB stadium – twice.

-Fans look forward to experiencing an all-star lineup of food vendors, including: Empanada Mama, Glaze Donuts, Shake Shack, Pat LaFrieda, Chiddy Cheesesteak, and more at Citi Field during each and every Mets home game.
+Fans look forward to experiencing an all-star lineup of NYC food brands, including: Empanada Mama, Glaze Donuts, Shake Shack, Pat LaFrieda, Chiddy Cheesesteak, Prince Street Pizza, Pop Up Bagels, and many more at Citi Field during each and every Mets home game.

 Anne Burrell’s Italian Eats features her new Loaded Pepperoni Chips – similar to loaded nachos, but with fried pepperoni cups.
 You can find these at Anne Burrell’s Italian Treats on the Field Level section 101.